 Anyone who claims that their way of working with Bufo is “ancient and sacred” is at the very least exaggerating.
 In contemporary usage, Bufo is commonly found in neo-shamanic ceremonial settings, that may include drumming, chanting, smudging and other rituals.
 Any “indigenous seeming” Bufo practices like this are examples of neo-shamanism that have been amalgamated from a variety of traditions, and are not rooted in specific knowledge from an unbroken ancestral lineage.

-Bufo alvarius venom was first chemically examined in 1965, and the paper that showed it contained the psychoactive substance 5-MeO-DMT was published shortly after.
+Bufo alvarius venom was first chemically examined in 1965; the paper that showed that it contained the psychoactive substance 5-MeO-DMT was published shortly after.
 In the mid-1980s, after the first description of smoking Bufo alvarius venom was published in the form of an extraordinary pamphlet titled “Bufo alvarius: The Psychedelic Toad of the Sonoran Desert,” smoking toad venom became a fringe, underground phenomenon.

 5-MeO-DMT is a chemical with a history of shamanic use in the form of some plant-based snuffs.
 Most often, plants that contain 5-MeO-DMT also contain other psychoactive components such as DMT and bufotenin.
 Ground and dried seeds of plants such as Anadenanthera peregrina (yopo) and Virola elongata are ground up into a snuff which is blown into the participant’s nostrils by a shaman, in ceremonies using specially-crafted pipes.
 The practice of using yopo snuff has been found in Brazil, Chile, Colombia, Peru, Haiti, the Dominican Republic, and Puerto Rico.
 These traditions date back thousands of years; bufotenin, a substance often found alongside 5-MeO-DMT in many plants, has been found in the remains of a shamanic pouch in the Andes mountains, dated at 1,000 years old.

-Bufotenin, another psychotropic substance in Bufo alvarius venom, is also not regulated in most places – however again, both the US and UK have it listed as a Class A/Schedule I substance in the US and the UK.
+Bufotenin, another psychoactive component found in Bufo alvarius venom, is likewise not controlled in most countries, but it is classified as a Class A/Schedule I substance in the US and the UK.

 The Pharmacology of Bufo alvarius